weidagang/typing-js/README.md

 typing.js
 =========

-A simple and intuitive object type defining and validation library for JavaScript.
+A simple and intuitive object type and JSON schema validation library for JavaScript.

 ###Usage: